 Documenting Your Case After a Rainy-Day Collision

-Effective documentation strengthens the case for compensation.
-Drivers should:- Photograph the accident scene, including vehicles, skid marks, and road conditions
+- Photograph the accident scene, including vehicles, skid marks, and road conditions

 - Collect names and contact information for witnesses